The title says it all.

 Centre de glisse Myrand

-Tubing and ice-skating for free.
+Tubing and ice-skating for a small fee.

 Centre de glisse Myrand, 2150, avenue Chapdelaine